Louise Ewing

 Lecturer: Introduction to Psychology (1st Year)

-Lecturer: Psychology: Neurodevelopmental Disorders (3rd Year)
+Lecturer: Psychology: Neurodevelopmental Conditions (3rd Year)

 Project Supervisor: Research Project (3rd Year)